circuits/circuits/docs/source/tutorial.rst

 * Interaction between components

 Oh and by the way...
-In case you're confused, circuits is completely asynchroneous in nature.
+In case you're confused, circuits is completely asynchronous in nature.
 This means things are performed in a highly concurrent way and circuits encourages concurrent and distributed programming.